SandroMartens/chess-opening-transpositions/README.md

 ## Idea

 The opening of a chess game is the initial stage of the game.
 Both players develop their pieces and try to prepare their middle game.
-Many openings have standard names, such as _Sicilian Defence_.
+Many openings have standard names, such as _Sicilian Defence_ or _Russian Game_.
 Opening positions are defined by a given _position_ on the board.
 A game _transposes_ to a different opening, if it reaches a position which is normally reached by a different move order.
 In professional chess, opening transpositions are used to avoid certain lines, trick your opponent or force the opponent to play something unfamiliar.

 For example, there are two move orders to reach the Queen's Gambit: